jaimeusk/TinyOS-WSL/README.md

 > (I tried to made this on Debian 11 "bullseye" and I couldn't make it work, so if you find the way to make it work, just let me know it please)

-As administrator, run on your windows terminal or PowerShell:
+As administrator, run on your windows terminal or PowerShell and then, restart your PC.
 ```
 wsl --install -d Ubuntu-18.04
 ```

 3. **[Install USBIPD-WIN on your Windows PC](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) to get support for connect USB devices to your Ubuntu on WSL.**

-If you have Windows Package Manager _ _(winget)_ _ you can install usbipd-win running the command:
+If you have Windows Package Manager _(winget)_ you can install usbipd-win running the command:
 ```
 winget install --interactive --exact dorssel.usbipd-win
 ```